kubotal/kad-doc/kad/docs/guide/210-the-deployment-process.md

 The `kadfiles` entries are lists of files or directories that will be recursively explored.
 KAD will process all files that:

 - Have a `.yaml` extension (and not `.yml`)
-- Do not have names starting or ending with the character _.
+- Do not have base names starting or ending with the character _.
 - Similarly, directories with names starting or ending with _ will not be explored.

 These YAML files must be dictionaries of KAD object types, with each type containing a list of objects.